onyxrev/smartos_zfs_snapshots/README.md

 30      7       1       *       *       /opt/local/bin/zfs_snapshot_monthly.sh > /var/log/zfs_snapshots.log
 ```

-You'll have to develop your own strategy for getting crontab to persist across boots.
+Because we've decided to use a wacky read-only OS, you'll have to develop your own strategy for getting crontab to persist across boots.
 Maybe this SMF 'postboot' framework? https://github.com/skylime/smartos-config/